Visit the Baptistery in Pisa (Battistero di Pisa)

 The white marble Baptistery is in many ways the most beautiful building on Pisa’s field of miracles.
 It combines a round Romanesque base with Gothic upper floors with dainty details.
 The white of the marble is often offset beautifully by the green lawn, red roof, and blue skies.
 The Romanesque pillars of the white marble cathedral and the famous leaning tower of Pisa are often in the background.
-The elegant interior is fairly bare but worth seeing and especially worth visiting to hear the magnificent echoes.
+The elegant interior is fairly bare but worth seeing and especially worth visiting to hear the magnificent echoes — usually demonstrated twice per hour — and to see Niccola Pisano’s beautifully sculpted pulpit.

 Baptistery of Pisa

-The Baptistery of Pisa is an impressive 55 m high with a diameter of just over 34 m and a circumference of over 100 m.
+The Baptistery of Pisa is an impressive 55 m (180 ft) high with a diameter of just over 34 m (110 ft) and a circumference of over 100 m (330 ft).
 It has three stories and is topped with an external dome.
+The baptistery leans 0.6 degrees towards the cathedral — far less than the campanile (leaning tower) but still noticeable.
 It is the largest baptistry in Italy, and by some claims unequal in the Christian world.

 Construction of the baptistery started in 1152 to designs by Diotisalvi but it was only completed by 1394 with a canopy on top of the round dome.
 During that period, the Romanesque blind arches of the lower floor were topped by flamboyant Gothic upper floors and an external dome.
 The dome is covered by lead sheets on the east and red tiles towards the west.

 The spacious, airy interior of the Battistero de Pisa is elegant and simple with the white marble offset by black lines and detailing.
-Decorations are kept to a minimum with only the odd sculpture or painting in addition to the small stained glass windows.
+Further decorations are kept to a minimum except for the odd sculpture, painting, and small stained glass windows.

 The baptistery has exceptional echos.
-Usually twice per hour an attendant demonstrates the echos by singing a few notes allowing visitors to admire how the echoes bounce off the walls and notes seem to chase each other around the building.
+Usually twice per hour, an attendant demonstrates the echoes by singing a few notes allowing visitors to admire how the echoes bounce off the walls and notes seem to chase each other around the building.
 These echoes are enhanced by the cylindrical shape of the baptistry topped by a pyramidal-shaped interior roof, rather than the round cupola seen from the outside.

 The full effect is best seen from the upper gallery.
 Also from here, it is easier to appreciate the colorful flooring and the symmetrical patterns of the tiled floor.